mncrowe/QGDipoles.jl/docs/src/Examples.md

 ```

-The intermediate parameters, $\lambda$ and $\mu$, describe the rescaled vortex radius and PV gradient.
+The intermediate parameters, ``\lambda`` and ``\mu``, describe the rescaled vortex radius and PV gradient.
 Finally, we can define a grid and evaluate our streamfunction, PV and velocities using:

 ```julia
 # Create grid and calculate streamfunctions and vorticities